 TIP: Since a result is often something you want to reuse, there are some hotkeys to help you copy it around:

-- Alt+Insert pastes the most recent result string into the currently focused Workbench widget at the caret position
+- Alt+Insert pastes the most recent result string into the currently focused Workbench or Editor widget at the caret position

-- Alt+Ctrl+Insert copies the result string from the currently focused Workbench widget into the system clipboard
+- Alt+Ctrl+Insert copies the result string to the system clipboard so the result can be pasted into other applications

 What is a REPL?